 of potential custody.
 My track record speaks for itself.

 Are private counsel better than the Public Defender's Office?

 Most of the Public Defender's that I know are diligent and competent

 attorneys and do a good job for their clients, but they usually carry

 a very heavy caseload and you might not get the close personal attention

 Why should I hire you as opposed to other qualified criminal defense attorneys?

-clients refer many others to my office.
+that past clients refer many others to my office.